 The Role of the PCC

-To provide stronger and more transparent accountability of the police, PCCs will be elected by the public to hold chief constables and the force to account; effectively making the police answerable to the communities they serve.
+PCCs have been elected by the public to hold Chief Constables and the force to account, effectively making the police answerable to the communities they serve.

-Police and crime commissioners will ensure community needs are met as effectively as possible, and will improve local relationships through building confidence and restoring trust.
-They will also work in partnership across a range of agencies at local and national level to ensure there is a unified approach to preventing and reducing crime.
+PCCs ensure community needs are met as effectively as possible, and are improving local relationships through building confidence and restoring trust.
+They work in partnership across a range of agencies at local and national level to ensure there is a unified approach to preventing and reducing crime.
 Under the terms of the Police Reform and Social Responsibility Act 2011, PCCs must: